-‘School’, for the past year has been a world away from what we know.
-Along with the challenges of lockdown, the pressure to learn at home, the uncertainty around exams and increased isolation felt from pupils, we know this year has been hard.
-Add in the struggles that epilepsy can bring and it’s no wonder that more and more of you are saying that your mental health has been affected this year, more than ever before.
+‘School’ can come with a lots of pressures and worries for anyone, but add in the struggles that epilepsy can bring and it’s no wonder that more and more of you are saying that your mental health has been affected.
 Exams and assessments can make your palms sweat just thinking about them.
 The prep, the coursework, the revision.
 Concentrating on a paper for a limited amount of time.
 And then you have the added anxiety of what happens if you have a seizure?
 You know your body better than anyone.
 And you know how pressure affects you.
 If it’s a concern, talk to your school as quickly as possible because help could be at hand.
 You may have heard of these people at school, but do you know that they can also help when it comes to struggles with your mental health?

 - Your Pastoral Team,